Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 The first step some aquarium owners take when they realize they have an algae issue is to go out and buy an algae-eating fish.

-They toss the fish in the tank, and wait for them to clean it all up.
-Lastly, they realize the fish aren’t getting the job done, but it’s not because they are lazy or on a diet.
+They toss the fish in the tank and wait for them to clean it all up.
+Then, lastly, they realize the fish aren’t getting the job done, but it’s not because they are lazy or on a diet.

 Critters and fishes can only do so much when it comes to green algae on aquarium glass and brown algae in fish tank control.

-They don’t hurt anything, and in tanks where there is minimal algae growth they may stop it from getting worse, but if your situation is out of control they might nit be able to save you.
+They don’t hurt anything, and in tanks where there is minimal algae growth, they may stop it from getting worse, but if your situation is out of control, they might not be able to save you.

-Note that that most species of plecostomus (the fish) most people turn to for eliminating algae, can grow a couple of feet long and are way too big for most aquariums.
+Note that most species of plecostomus (the fish) most people turn to for eliminating algae can grow a couple of feet long and are way too big for most aquariums.
 Consider a rubber-nose pleco instead, as they only grow to a few inches.
-All plecos can be tough on live plants.
+Also, all plecos can be tough on live plants.

 The Chinese Algae Eater is another fish you may consider, but they can quickly become aggressive as they get older.